slaclab/snd-online-model/README.md

    kubectl exec -ti <pod-name> -- bash
     ```
 3. Once inside the pod, you can run the Python scripts or other commands as needed.
 To run the
-tests, you can run for example:
+tests, you can run for example (make sure you're in src/ directory):
    ```bash
    python -m <python_script>
    ```